-V. CONCLUSION
+VI.
+CONCLUSION

 Typical solar radiation data is very important for calculations concerning many solar energy generation systems and for building energy calculation modelling and analysis.
-In this study, test reference years for daily global solar radiation for Armidale town NSW, Australia are generated using 23 years of the meteorologically measured data.
+In this study, test reference years for daily global solar radiation for Armidale town NSW, Australia are generated using 23 years of the meteorologically measured data considering mean number of cloudy days.
 The daily global solar radiation on a horizontal surface for the region is presented throughout the year in a tabular form.
-Results show that both long-term measured and the typical data are very random throughout the year on daily basis.
-It is found that there is a clear agreement between the long-term data and typical data on a monthly basis.
-As well, the results show that Armidale has a high potential of solar energy through most of the year except for the winter months, which is still potential but not high.
-The generated test reference year would be a useful reference for energy systems designers for any type of building applications.
+Results show that considering cloudy days lead to a reduction of totally dry TYR for Armidale ranges between (45% and 69%) monthly basis.